Did you know that you can make a perfectly good rennet substitute from a weed that might be growing in your yard?

 Remove the thistle flower head after it has browned a little on the plant.
 Pick the head before it starts producing thistle down.
 Take the flowers in and dry them well in a dehydrator, or merely in a sunny, ventilated place in your house.
 Once they are fully dried, pick off the stamens or the purplish threads from each head.
 Put the harvested stamens in a clean, completely dry jar with an airtight lid.

-If not using right away, keep the thistle rennet stored in a tightly covered jar in the refrigerator.
+- If not using right away, keep the thistle rennet stored in a tightly covered jar in the refrigerator.
 For best results, use it as soon as possible.
-If not using rennet right away, thistle stamens store better dried in a airtight jar in the refrigerator.
+If not using rennet right away, thistle stamens store better dried in an airtight jar in the refrigerator.

 How to Use Thistle Rennet in Cheesemaking